jluchman/domir/README.md

 # Overview

-The `{domir}` package contains functions that apply decomposition-based relative importance analysis (dominance analysis or Shapley value decomposition) methods to R functions.
+The `{domir}` package contains functions that apply decomposition-based relative importance analysis methods (*dominance analysis* or *Shapley value decomposition*) to predictive modeling functions in R.

-The intention of this package is to allow the decomposition of returned values and thus relative importance analysis across a wide variety of data analytic situations an analyst might encounter.
-The focus of `{domir}` is on decomposing inputs to predictive models based on fit statistics that describe them and their fit to data.
-These decompositions can be used to determine input relative importance.
+The intention of this package is to provide a flexible user interface to dominance analysis—a popular relative importance analysis method that extends on the rigorous solution concept of Shapley value decomposition in cooperative game theory.
+The user interface is structured such that `{domir}` automates the decomposition of the returned value and comparisons between model inputs and the user provides the model inputs, the predictive model into which they are entered, and returned value from the model to decompose.

 # Installation